FOSSClass/doungdoth.github.io/index.md

 #### Power on your computer with the USB with Elive written to it plugged in.

 #### When the initial boot screen of your computer appears, hold down the Boot Menu key to load the boot menu.
-On many computers this is the F12 key, or one of the other F row keys.
+On many computers this is the ## F12 key ##, or one of the other F row keys.

 #### A list of common boot menu keys for various manufacturers can be found at
 #### http://www.elivecd.org/ufaqs/how-to-tell-the-computer-to-boot-from-another-device/.